MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-new-environment.md

 1. Select **Show advanced settings** to enable or disable these optional settings:

-   - Toggle **Unknown to known** to "enabled" to associate web events with users who previously were authenticated.
+   - Toggle **Unknown to known** to "enabled" to associate web events with users who previously authenticated.
 For more information, see [Recognize web events from previously authenticated visitors](unknown-to-known.md).
    - Toggle **Filter bot traffic** to "enabled" to remove web traffic by bots for this workspace.

 1. Select **Complete** when you're done.